Members of the Board of Directors

 Senior Independent Director

-Following the decision to separate the positions of Chairman and Chief Executive Officer, the Board of Directors decided to maintain the position of Senior Independent Director which was established in 2010 when the Board decided to combine the roles of Chairman and Chief Executive Officer.
+Following the decision to separate the positions of Chairman and Chief Executive Officer, the Board of Directors decided to maintain the position of Senior Independent Director, in particular due to the qualification of non-independent director of the Chairman of the Board of Directors.

 The Board of Directors meets as often as it deems necessary.
 Board members may also meet among themselves without the presence of the Chairman and Executive Management and these meetings are scheduled at least once a year.

-In order to ensure that the personal interests of the members of the Board of Directors and those of the Company are appropriately aligned, the Board's Terms of Reference provide that each member of the Board of Directors must hold a number of AXA shares with a value equal to director's gross fees earned in respect of the previous fiscal year.
+To ensure that the personal interests of the members of the Board of Directors and those of the Company are appropriately aligned, the Board's Terms of Reference provide that each member of the Board of Directors (with the exception of the directors representing the employees) must hold a number of AXA shares with a value at least equal to director's gross fees earned in respect of the previous fiscal year.